JohannesFleischer/senior-movie-selector/README.md

 The Videoplayer tries to open the videofile with the name from the db.
 If the file is not found it redirects to the `client`.
 If the Videofile is found the videoplayer tries to start it automatically in \"fullscreen\" (technically just laaarge)
-> **Note:** to start the video automatically this has to be allowed in the browser at least once
+> **Note:** to start the video automatically in Firefox this has to be allowed manually

 Supported files are [depending on your browser](https://videojs.com/guides/faqs/#q-what-media-formats-does-videojs-support).
 Mp4 should work on all common browsers.